 Typically, credit scores have only been able to take a snapshot of your credit reports based on how they look at a specific period of time.
 VantageScore Solutions claims that VantageScore 4.0 is the first and only credit scoring model to use trended data from the three major consumer credit reporting bureaus — meaning it could offer deeper, more-accurate insight into your borrowing and payment patterns.

 Jeff Richardson, vice president of marketing and communications with VantageScore® Solutions, offers an example: A consumer might accumulate debt around the holidays and then purchase a new car in January.
 In the short term, that consumer might look like a high-risk borrower.
-However, going back over a longer historical period, as VantageScore 4.0 purports to do, might tell a different story.
+But going back over a longer historical period, as VantageScore 4.0 purports to do, might tell a different story.
 The end result could be a clearer picture of the borrower.

 Tax liens, judgments and medical collection accounts might not hurt as much